 O(n)

-The primary performance difference lies in how modifications are handled:
+The main difference is how updates are handled:

 Equality and uniqueness